StreetScout

 Where is Cable Beach?

-Cable Beach is a suburb of Western Australia, Australia.
+Cable Beach is a suburb of Western Australia, Australia, in the Broome local government area.

 What is the population of Cable Beach?